bushstas/classy-loader/README.md

 <ul>
   <li>
     <h3>with addedPrefix 'some-additional-prefix';</h3>
-    Sets an additional prefix for local use.<br>
+    Sets an additional prefix for local use.
-    This directive do the same thing like param <b>"prefixAutoResolving"</b> so it will cancel auto detecting.
+    This directive do the same thing like param **"prefixAutoResolving"** so it will cancel auto detecting.
   </li>
 </ul>